-Remove Application Logs and Support Files
+Delete Application Logs and Support Files

 Applications running on the Mac will create logs and support files in the system library folder and user library folder.
 These files may also take up a lot of your storage space.
-If an application is no longer in use, you can follow the steps below to remove its related files.
+If an application is no longer in use, you can follow the steps below to remove all of its related files.

-- Open Finder and press Command + Shift + G.
+- Open Finder and press Command-Shift-G keys.

 - Type in the folder addresses below:

 Delete App Plugins and Extensions

 Popular applications, such as Safari and Chrome, offer plugins or extensions to provide you with a better experience.
 However, these extensions and plugins can not only eat up storage space but can also weigh down your app.
 It's a good idea to remove the ones you don't use.

 Let's see how to remove extensions from Safari, Chrome, and Firefox.